 - Olive Oil – Or choose your favorite neutral oil for pan frying.

-How To Make Pan Fried Meatballs
+How To Cook Pan Fried Meatballs on the Stove

 - In a large bowl, combine the meat, breadcrumbs, eggs, seasonings and parmesan cheese until just blended.
 Do not overmix.